 3.1 The Importance of Cleaning Before and After Welding

-Cleaning your copper PCB before soldering is important because it removes any films or oils that can affect the future performance of the board and prevent effective soldering.
+Cleaning your copper PCB before soldering is essential because it removes any films or oils that can affect the future performance of the board and prevent effective soldering.
 Cleaning your PCB after soldering is to remove any flux that could have remained on the board.

 3.2 How to Do It

-Make sure only to use isopropyl alcohol to clean your PCB before and after soldering, and not rubbing alcohol.
+Make sure to use isopropyl alcohol to clean your PCB before and after soldering, and not rubbing alcohol.
 That's because you want concentrated alcohol to clean your PCB – isopropyl alcohol is 95% alcohol while rubbing alcohol is only 50% alcohol. s

 Do this by using a small brush or q-tip.
 Dip the brush or q-tip in isopropyl alcohol and wipe it across the surface of the PCB.
 Then, wipe it using a dry cloth to keep it dry.
 Repeat this before and after the soldering process.